-- Place pork in a large bowl with vinegar and marinade for several hours.
+- Place pork in a large bowl with vinegar and marinate for several hours.

 - Drain and dry well with paper towels.
 It's really important to dry well so you don't have too much moisture accumulate in the pan with stir frying the meat.
 If this happens, drain off the liquid and continue the stir fry.